Easter—in the Hebrew Bible?

 Thus, with an assumed fixed Friday crucifixion and assumed Sunday resurrection (the New Testament doesn’t say Jesus rose on Sunday, but that he was already risen by the first day of the week—Luke 24:1-6), we have an irreconcilable period of two nights and less than two full days’ burial—versus the three days and three nights described by Jesus.

-The ancient Greeks, likewise, named Sunday after their sun god Helios, calling it hemera Helio.
-It is from this Greek word for the sun that we get our term halo—the sun-disk famously used in religious paintings, depicted over the heads of Jesus and the apostles, again suspiciously beginning from the fourth century c.e. onward.
+The ancient Greeks likewise named Sunday after their sun god Helios, calling it hemera Helio.
+It is from this Greek word for the sun that we get our term halo—the sun-disk famously used in religious paintings, often depicted over the heads of Jesus and the apostles (a religious motif again suspiciously beginning from the fourth century c.e. onward).
 But “halos” have been used for pagan deities as far back as Sumerian times.
 And the first day of the week has long been historically associated with worship of the sun—after all, the sun is indelibly connected to the first day of the Creation Week (Genesis 1:3-5).

-The story of Easter, then—as well as Christmas and Sunday worship in general—is the story of an empire retaining existing, popular seasonal and planetary-related customs observed for millennia, and applying the stamp of Christianity on them.
-Put simply, with the Roman adoption of “Christianity,” the “birth” and “rebirth” traditions of the respective seasonal deities were simply fitted to the birth and resurrection of Jesus; the death and “weeping” fitted to the crucifixion.
+The story of Easter, then—as well as Christmas and Sunday worship in general—is not at its core a New Testament one.
+It is rather the story of an empire retaining existing, popular seasonal and planetary-related customs observed from time immemorial, and applying the stamp of Christianity on them.
+Put simply, with the Roman adoption of “Christianity,” the “birth” and “rebirth” traditions of the respective seasonal deities were simply fitted to the birth and resurrection of Jesus; the death and “weeping” fitted to the crucifixion; and dates variously adjusted to fit (cf. Daniel 7:25).

 And this phenomenon is described in the New Testament.